dalealleshouse/software-simplicity/README.md

     - Inconsistency often contributes to obscurity
     - The need for extensive documentation is a sign that your design is too obscure

-Complexity is never caused by a single catastrophic oversight.
-It accumulates slowly like filth in a floor crack.
-The path to simplicity is one of determined vigilance.

-Design Patterns
-- Caution: "He who fights too long against dragons becomes a dragon himself; and if you gaze too long into the abyss, the abyss will gaze into you"

 ---
 "Debugging is twice as hard as writing the code in the first place.
 Therefore,